It is the chief characteristic of data science that it works. ― Isaac Asimov (paraphrased)

 −0.04

-The table shows the coefficient for each feature including the intercept, which is our starting point.
+The table shows the coefficient for the feature and the intercept, which is our starting point.
 In this case, the coefficient for word count is -0.04, which means that for every additional word in the review, the rating goes down by -0.04 stars.
-So if we had a review that was 10 words long, we would predict a rating of 3.49 + 10*-0.04 = 3.1 stars.
+So if we had a review that was 10 words long, we would predict a rating of 3.49 + **10*-0.04** = 3.1 stars.

 When we’re talking about the predictions (or outputs) for a linear model, we usually will see this as the following mathematically:

 What is \(\hat{y}\)?
-The hat over the \(y\) just means that it’s a predicted value of the model, i.e. the output, rather than the target value we actually observe in the data.
+The ‘hat’ over the \(y\) just means that it’s a predicted, or ‘expected’, value of the model, i.e. the output.
+This distinguishes it from the target value we actually observe in the data.
 Our first equations that just used \(y\) implicitly suggested that we would get a perfect rating value given the model, but that’s not the case.
 We can only get an estimate.
-The \(\hat{y}\) is also the linear predictor in our graphical version (Figure 3.1), which makes clear it is not the actual target, but a combination of the features that is related to the target.
+The \(\hat{y}\) is also the linear predictor in our graphical version (Figure 3.2), which makes clear it is not the actual target, but a combination of the features that is related to the target.

 To make our first equation (Equation 3.1) accurately reflect the relationship between the target and our features, we need to add what is usually referred to as an error term, \(\epsilon\), to account for the fact that our predictions will not be perfect3.
 So the full linear (regression) model is:

 The error term is a random variable that represents the difference between the actual value and the predicted value, which comes from the weighted combination of features.
-We can’t know what the error term is, but we can estimate parameters associated with it, just like we can the coefficients.
+We can’t know what the error term is, but we can estimate its values, often called residuals or just prediction errors, as well as parameters associated with it, just like we can the coefficients.
 We’ll talk more about that in the section on estimation (Chapter 6).

 This makes explicit that the target is assumed to be conditionally normally distributed with a mean of based on the linear combination of the features, and a variance of \(\sigma^2\).
 What do we mean by conditionally?
-It means that the target is normally distributed given the features in question and the estimated model parameters.
+This means that, given the features and the estimated model parameters, the target follows a normal distribution (\(\mathrm{N}()\)).
 This is the standard assumption for linear regression, and it’s a good one to start with, but it’s not our only option.
-We’ll talk more about this in the section on assumptions Section 3.6, and see what we might do differently in Chapter 7.
+We’ll talk more about this later in this chapter (Section 3.6), and see what we might do differently in Chapter 7.
 We will also see that we can estimate the model parameters without any explicit reference to a probability distribution Chapter 6.

 Predictions by any other name…